metasophiea/firmata-client/README.md

 Control your [Firmata](https://github.com/firmata/protocol) devices from Rust

-The library comes with a Board struct, which you can initialize with any object that implements `std:io::{Read, Write}` and `Debug` for formatting purposes.
-This avoids being locked in to a specific interface library.
-I highly recommend `serialport` for your USB connections (used in examples), but feel free to use `serial` or any other.
+The library comes with a Board struct, which you can initialize with a SerialPortBuilder object.
+The actual serial port is held in a separate thread, thus removing the blocking nature of reading and writing to a serial port.

-The crate has been set up to utilize `tracing`, which helps in finding where your messages went.
+The crate has been set up to utilize `tracing`, which helps in seeing the signals flowing to and from the arduino.
 If you set the environment variable `CARGO_LOG=DEBUG` you can capture the most noise.

 ## Acknowledgements